Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 If you use Access Point mode, the RED Brick will provide a DHCP and DNS server.
 It will give devices that connect to it an IP address and provide a domain.
-You can configure the IP SSID, WPA Passphrase, DHCP Pool, DNS domain and other options that you might expect from an access point.
+You can configure the IP address, SSID, WPA passphrase, DHCP pool, DNS domain and other options that you might expect from an access point.

 It is also possible to show the current DHCP leases, which can help you to identify devices that are connected to the RED Brick access point.

 If you use the Access Point mode, there is no external network infrastructure necessary.
-Your Smart Phone, Tablet or Laptop can directly connect to the RED Brick.
+Your smart phone, tablet or laptop can directly connect to the RED Brick.

 .. _red_brick_brickv_settings_server_monitoring: